nordic-institute/harmony-common/doc/dynamic_discovery_configuration_guide.md

 policy domain.
 Identifiers consist of identifier type and identifier value.
 These values may be represented as two separate fields or as a single field where type and value are concatenated.

-In the SMP UI and documentation a final recipient is represented by a *Resource*.
+In the SMP UI and documentation a final recipient is represented by a "Resource".
 The final recipient (`C4`) party is identified by the fields "Resource identifier" and "Resource scheme".

 A final recipient (`C4`) party is registered in SMP by completing the steps below:

 - Log in to the SMP UI using a user with the `ADMIN` role for the SMP domain.
   - Only a user with the `ADMIN` role can add, delete and modify final recipients.
-- Open the *Administration / Edit domains* section.
+- Open the "Administration / Edit domains" section.
-  - Select the domain, open the *Group* tab
+  - Select the domain, open the "Group" tab:
-    - Click `Create` button to create a new group
+    - Click "Create" button to create a new group.
-- Open the *Administration / Edit groups* section.
+- Open the "Administration / Edit groups" section.
-  - Select the domain and group, open *Resources* tab
+  - Select the domain and group, open "Resources" tab.
-  - Click the "Create" button and the *Resource details dialog* appears.
+  - Click the "Create" button and the "Resource details dialog" appears.
   - Provide the following information:
-    - Resource type (Oasis SMP 1.0 ServiceGroup)
+    - Resource type (Oasis SMP 1.0 ServiceGroup).
     - Resource (participant) identifier (e.g. `c4`).
     - Resource (participant) scheme (e.g. `urn:oasis:names:tc:ebcore:partyid-type:unregistered`).
       There are two supported alternatives 1) and 2):
       1. Starts with `urn:oasis:names:tc:ebcore:partyid-type:(iso6523:|unregistered:)`.
       2. Is up to 25 characters long with form `[domain]-[identifierArea]-[identifierType]` (e.g.: `busdox-actorid-upis`) and may only contain the following characters: `[a-z0-9]`.
-    - Click Save
+    - Click "Save".
-- Open the *Administration / Edit resources* section.
+- Open the "Administration / Edit resources" section.
-  - Select the previously created resource
+  - Select the previously created resource.
-  - Click the *Edit document* button on the *Resource details* tab
+  - Click the "Edit document" button on the "Resource details" tab.
-  - Click *Generate* button, which should generate the following documents:
+  - Click "Generate" button, which should generate the following documents:
     ```xml
     <?xml version="1.0" encoding="UTF-8" standalone="yes"?>
     <ServiceGroup xmlns="http://docs.oasis-open.org/bdxr/ns/SMP/2016/05" xmlns:ns2="http://www.w3.org/2000/09/xmldsig#">